Articles tagged 'favorite'

 A

-In the age of using internet sites for important things – communication, say, or banking – we’ve grown status pages, to let companies know whether their service is currently working.
+In the age of using internet sites for important things – social media, say, or banking – the Internet has grown status pages, to let companies know whether a particular service is currently working.

-Why is it so bad for somebody else to provide that?
+Why is it so bad for somebody else to provide your status page?
 What’s different about a company’s official status page?

 As I write this there’s an ugly Discord outage which is barely acknowledged on their status page, so it’s a great time for me to talk about that.